-Gardeners grow rosemary plants to cook with and simply because they are beautiful plants.
-Rosemary has everygreen leaves and brilliant blue, creamy white, or pale pink flowers, in the spring.
-It's not hardy in colder climates, but it is easy enough to grow in a pot and bring indoors for winter, where you can still enjoy it's evergreen needles and aroma.
+Gardeners grow rosemary plants to cook with and because they are beautiful plants.
+Rosemary has evergreen leaves and brilliant blue, creamy white, or pale pink flowers in the spring.
+It's not hardy in colder climates, but it is easy enough to grow in a pot and bring indoors for winter, where you can still enjoy its evergreen needles and aroma.

 Starting a Rosemary Plant

 You will make things far easier on yourself if you start with a nursery grown plant.
 Rosemary can take a good deal of time to fill in as a plant, so expect to pay more for a mature plant than for a small rosemary start.

 - Snip about a 2-inch cutting from the soft, new growth of an established plant.

 - Remove the leaves from the bottom inch and dip that tip into a rooting hormone.
 Rooting hormones can be found in any garden center.

 - Carefully place the dipped end into a container of dampened, sterile seed starting mix.
 Choose a mix that says it is well draining, like something containing peat moss with vermiculite or perlite.

 - Place the container in a warm spot with indirect sunlight.

 - Mist the cuttings daily and make sure the soil does not dry out.

-- In about 2-3 weeks, test for root growth by very gently tugging on the cuttings.
+- In about 2 to 3 weeks, test for root growth by very gently tugging on the cuttings.